A Bittersweet Summer

-By mid-July, an Illinois man had died from grain engulfment while working at a cooperative; two men were injured in an elevator explosion in Nebraska; and a farmer died near Dayton, OH, trying to empty a grain bin.
-In June, two men in Indiana died from separate accidents at different grain facilities, one involving grain engulfment and an explosion at another.
-But it started in April, when an ethanol plant worker died by grain engulfment in Milton, WI — a town halfway between my commute from home to my office.
-In fact, through “six degrees of separation,” I was acquainted with the young man who lost his life in Milton.
+By mid-July, an Illinois man had died from grain engulfment while working at a cooperative, two men were injured in an elevator explosion in Nebraska and a farmer died near Dayton, OH, trying to empty a grain bin.
+In June, two men in Indiana died from separate accidents at grain facilities, one involving grain engulfment and an explosion at another.
+But it started in April, when an ethanol plant worker died by grain engulfment in Milton, WI — a town halfway between my commute from home to Feed & Grain's office.
+In fact, through "six degrees of separation," I was acquainted with the young man who lost his life.
 A church in my town held a benefit for his widow and child.

 Here's to a safe and happy ending to your summer!